 I was at the gym and someone was offering extra venison sausage from their successful hunting season.

 I happily took the opportunity for free food (how can you say no to meat as local as that?!) and remember loving that venison sausage.

 The problem with venison is it’s almost impossible to find unless you know someone that hunts.

 Heck, he wouldn’t even shoot the stupid woodpecker who was singlehandedly destroying all the trim on our house with a BB gun let alone shoot a deer.

-I’ll admit, this roast was the last cut I decided to cook not being nearly as excited about it as I was the flank and tenderloin he had given me.
+I’ll admit, this roast was the last cut I decided to cook not being nearly as excited about it as I was the flank and venison backstrap he had given me.

 But, the assumption that the roast would be my least favorite was definitely a misguided one.

 Since venison can be quite a bit leaner than other roasts, I decided pressure cooking in the Instant Pot was the perfect method.